damonlynch/rapid-photo-downloader/README.rst

  - If using Python 3.4, these additional modules:
     - typing_
     - scandir_
+ - colorlog_ (optional, install if you want coloured program output when running Rapid Photo Downloader from the terminal)

 The following command will install all necessary requirements that can be satisified with the built-in distribution packages on Ubuntu or Debian-like systems: